bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Sjors Provoost: 00:36:21

 You don't need a blockchain for that.
 So you can say whatever the database said is true.
 And the nice thing about that is that a judge couldn't reverse transactions, because with the blockchain, you might end up with a situation where... let's say you have a trust that says, okay, whoever has this, this NFT really is the legal owner of this, of the IP of the artwork.
 And then some guy in North Korea steals the Bitcoin transaction or whatever transaction it is.
-And then a judge says, this trust may say that, but actually legally speaking, the US government is now the owner of this particular NFT and so that means that now you need to look at the blockchain and all the court records to decide who owns which NFT and you have a mess Whereas if you have a normal database and the judge says something, then you just change the database.
+And then a judge says, this trust may say that, but actually legally speaking, the US government is now the owner of this particular NFT and so that means that now you need to look at the blockchain and all the court records to decide who owns which NFT and you have a mess.
+Whereas if you have a normal database and the judge says something, then you just change the database.
 So yeah, I think NFTs are rather pointless with the blockchain.

 Aaron Van Wirdum: 00:37:10

 Let's take this concrete example before we get into the weeds of all kinds of weird stuff.
 So now you're uploading a Pepe image into the Bitcoin blockchain.
-And then by doing that, there's now Satoshi that says you own the Pepe image.
+And then by doing that, there's now a satoshi that says you own the Pepe image.
 And then if I send the Satoshi to you, then you own the Pepe image, but the Pepe image is literally on the blockchain.
 That's the point.
 Anyone can download it.
 So what are we even...

 Sjors Provoost: 00:37:38